isomerpages/sndgo-corp/_community/Showcases/PlayScape.md

 <div style="width:50%">
  <a href="https://www.gevme.com/scsonlinetickets"><img src="/images/community/playscape/buy-tickets-sciece-centre.png" alt="Buy Tickets - Smart Nation PlayScape"></a></div>

-Smart Nation PlayScape is jointly developed by the Smart Nation and Digital Government Group and [Science Centre Singapore](https://www.science.edu.sg/).
+Smart Nation PlayScape is jointly led by the Smart Nation and Digital Government Group and [Science Centre Singapore](https://www.science.edu.sg/).
+It was developed with ideas, feedback and contributions from more than 200 members of the community,&nbsp;including students, private companies and members of the public.

+This exhibition is suitable for everyone, aged 10 and above.
 It features a wide variety of digital technologies powering Singapore’s Smart Nation journey.

-Through gamified interactives, complex technological concepts are broken down and brought to life.
-People of all ages can experience and see the benefits that digitalisation has to offer.

-The exhibition consists of eight zones: Sensors, Geospatial, Biometrics, Blockchain, Artificial Intelligence (AI)/ Data Analytics, Robotics, User Experience (UX) &amp; Services, and Augmented/Virtual Reality/Mixed Reality (AR/VR/MR).
-Each zone includes key game interactives for guests to explore and experience these technologies in a fun and engaging way.
+By using gamified interactive elements, this exhibition brings technological concepts to life and further simplifies them for better public understanding.

+Visitors are invited to explore the endless possibilities of technology through the immersive exhibits in eight zones:

+*   Artificial Intelligence (AI) / Data Analytics
+*   Augmented/Virtual Reality (AR/VR)
+*   Biometrics &amp; Cybersecurity
+*   Blockchain
+*   Geospatial
+*   Robotics
+*   Sensors
+*   User Experience (UX)

 ### Check out these activities and more!